 When you offer incentives to employees for meeting specific goals or to exceed expectations, even small incentives like 1 or 2 paid vacation days, that gives them a much greater motivation to keep working hard while keeping their morale high, as well.

-A vacation day is just an example of something you can offer to give employees a little nudge to put in more effort.
 Depending on what the goals are that they need to reach, you can decide what’s appropriate for it.

-Smaller goals might earn for them something like dinner at a restaurant, a gift card, a “featured teammate” segment for them on your company website, or anything else you can think of that will be valuable to your employees.
+Smaller goals might earn them something like dinner at a restaurant, a gift card, a “featured teammate” segment for them on your company website, or anything else you can think of that will be valuable to your employees.
 For meeting larger and more significant goals, the rewards would obviously go up, too.
 Incentives can be really effective to motivate your team.

 Show Employees the Path to Promotion